-Prescribed burning is an attractive management technique because of its versatility, effectiveness, and low cost.
+Prescribed burning is a very attractive management tool because of its versatility, effectiveness, and low cost.
 Although prescribed burning has been used only recently on NPS lands, it has a long history of use by other governmental agencies and private land managers in the southeastern United States.
 Considerable research and practical working experience are available on which to base a fire management program, and the parkway will cooperate with regional agencies for mutual training and fire management needs.
 All prescribed burns will be set and controlled by parkway managers.